mensago/mensagod/README.md

-# anselusd: server-side daemon for the [Anselus](https://anselus.org) online communications platform
+# mensagod: server-side daemon for the [Mensago](https://mensago.org) online communications platform

-anselusd provides identity services and data storage and synchronization for Anselus client applications and is released under the MIT license.
+mensagod provides identity services and data storage and synchronization for Mensago client applications and is released under the MIT license.

 ## Description